JacopoDapueto/disentangled_microscopy/README.md

 The name of the datasets to be used can be found in `./code/choose_dataset.py`

-### Compute hand crafted features
+### Compute hand-crafted features
-To extract the handcrafted features of Lensless:
+To extract the hand-crafted features of Lensless:
 ```
 python dlib_extract_simple_features.py
 ```
-The features are saved in DISENTANGLEMENT_LIB_DATA as .npz file.
+The features are saved in DISENTANGLEMENT_LIB_DATA as `SIMPLE_FEATURES/representation.npz` file.

 ### Train Source models